Car tax explained

 - The first-year rate is based on the amount of CO2 (carbon dioxide) your car produces.

 - After that, a standard rate applies.
-Petrol and diesel car owners will pay £150; it's £140 for alternative-fuel cars such as hybrids.
+Petrol and diesel car owners will pay, from April 2021, £155 per year, or £145 for alternative-fuel cars such as hybrids.
 This assumes you pay as a single, 12 month payment; rates are a little higher if you pay in instalments.

 How much is car tax for diesel cars?

 Anybody who buys a new diesel car that doesn’t comply with RDE Act 2 (RDE2) emission testing pays a higher amount of car tax in the first year of ownership.

 New RDE tests came into force in September 2017, but not all new cars had to comply with these new testing procedures until 1 September 2019.
 Find out more about official tests and how our tests compare by going to .

 The rules are not being back dated; it only affects those buying a new diesel car that was first registered on or after 1 April 2018.